webiny/Framework/src/Webiny/Component/Rest/README.md

 All the annotations can be defined on a class level, making them default to methods, and on the method level you can overwrite them.
 There are no required annotations.

+**When one class extends another, where the child class is actually your REST API, the parent class automatically passes, its class and method, annotations the child class, so make sure when overwriting methods, that you also overwrite the annotations, if necessary.**

-The following annotations are available:
+### The following annotations are available:

 #### **@rest.method**